nebulastream/nebulastream/docs/design/README.md

 The section should start with a high-level overview of the solution.
 This can entail a [system context diagram](https://en.wikipedia.org/wiki/System_context_diagram) that explains the interfaces of a (new) system component in relation to other system components.
 Another good option is mermaid diagrams, e.g., a class diagram representing a potential implementation of the proposed solution.
 Furthermore, addressing the individual [Goals](#goals) and showing why the proposed solution achieves the individual goals and thereby overcomes ["The Problem"](#the-problem) helps structure this section.

-## Minimal Viable Prototype
+## Proof Of Concept
-A minimal viable prototype should demonstrate that the solution generally works.
-It is acceptable to create a prototype after creating an initial [Draft](#draft) for the design document.
+A proof of concept (PoC) should demonstrate that the solution generally works.
+It is acceptable to create a PoC after creating an initial [Draft](#draft) for the design document.

 ## Alternatives
 In this section, we discuss alternatives to the proposed solution.